 Other items that you're not able to bring in, include:

 - food and drink including bottled water

 - pens, ink and highlighters.

 You can bring in your own books and materials by completing a form at the Special Collections desk.
-Staff will need to view the completed form and your materials.
+This includes material you've requested from other Library collections.

 Where to collect material